 Survey for patient research partners

 The quantitative results of the survey for PRPs are summarized in Table 4.
-All of the PRP respondents felt that their involvement had a positive overall impact on the EuroTEAM project.
+All of the PRP respondents thought that their involvement had a positive overall impact on the EuroTEAM project.
 This was mainly described in terms of the effect of their involvement on researchers’ perspectives and ability to communicate with members of the public:

 “A present, physical reminder of the lay aspects of communication and the patient perspective.”